 I've recently moved back home with my parents and I'm struggling!
 While I know this is the best option for me financially, I can't help wishing I could just leave.

 My Mum doesn't work right now, so she's constantly at home.
-I'm studying part time from home, and working 20-24 hours per week.
+I'm studying part time from home, and working 20 to 24 hours per week.
 I feel like I never have time to myself!
 It has come to the extent that I now feel paralyzed in my bedroom, unable to even get up because I don't want to see her.
 I don't think this is helped by the fact she has always been very pushy, and had ambitions for me that I could never fulfill.
 She constantly acts as though I am a disappointment and I feel helpless and totally unmotivated to work, and now even get out of bed, in this environment.

 On top of this, during an argument a few weeks ago, I said something along the lines of, 'you don't own me, you don't have the right to run my life' and my Mum said, that she does in fact, own me, I am her daughter and I belong to her, and she will always be in control of my life.
 She treats me like a child.
 I can't go anywhere without demanding questions: where are you going, who with, what time will you be back, why, how, what, etc. She comes into my room without knocking, no matter what I'm doing, or what state of dress I am in.
 I am 23, and completely stuck.
 I see no other option for my mental health than to move out again and seriously reduce the amount of contact I have with her.
 But I can't afford to.